box/developer.box.com/guides/api-calls/permissions-and-errors/app-diagnostics-report.md

 </ImageFrame>

-## 6. Open the Report
+## 8. Open the Report

-You can open the file in your web browser or download it and view locally.
+You can open the file in your web browser or download it to view locally.
 If you need help from [Box Support][support], you can send in the report with your ticket by attaching a downloaded copy or via shared link.